-"Your argument is great.
+Misconception 5: Your argument is great.
 It is simple and effective.
-However, it doesn't show that there is something theoretically flawed with the concept of a universal computer; it shows that a universal computer could never be physically realized.
-So the Church-Turing thesis is alright if we take it that the space/time needed is infinite.
-Having said that, I imagine that the distinction between the theoretical and the implementation claim is often overlooked, which makes the proof integral in making that distinction very sharp indeed."
+However, it does not show that there is something theoretically flawed with the concept of a universal computer; it shows that a universal computer could never be physically realized.
+So the "Church-Turing Thesis" is all right if we take it that the space/time needed is infinite.
+Having said that, I imagine that the distinction between the theoretical and the implementation claim is often overlooked, which makes the proof integral in making that distinction very sharp indeed.

-Response: Thank you for reading.
-But, sorry, I beg to differ.
-Even if given infinite space and infinite time (which we allow the Turing Machine anyway), no computer that you define once and for all (and are not allowed to change ever again) can solve the problems that I define.
+Response: Even if given infinite space and infinite time (which we allow the Turing Machine anyway), no computer that you define once and for all (and are not allowed to change ever again) can solve the problems defined in Section 3 and in [4] - [18], [27], and [42] - [47].
 The issue is not with infinite space and infinite time.
 The issue is: How many operations can you do in one slice of time?
 You have to define this for every theoretical (and of course practical) computer.
 Otherwise, analysis of algorithms becomes meaningless, and the running time of a program a void concept.
 For example, the Turing Machine can do one, two, or three operations per slice of time, depending on your definition, but it is always a finite number.
 It can read a symbol, then change state, or write a symbol, or move left or right or stay put.
 Then a new iteration starts.
-It cannot do an arbitrary number of these fundamental operations per slice of time (you may call the latter a step, an iteration, a time unit, whatever).
-In passing, I should say that it is this finiteness of the number of operations per time unit that caused the great success of computer science, making the Computer the greatest invention of the 20th century: A machine designed once and for all that can simulate any operation by another machine.
+It cannot do an arbitrary number of these fundamental operations per slice of time (you may call the latter a step, an iteration, a time unit, and so on).
+In passing, it should be said that it is this finiteness of the number of operations per time unit that caused the great success of computer science, making the Computer the greatest invention of the 20th century: A machine designed once and for all that can simulate any operation by another machine.
 In theory, you should be able to buy a computer and use it for the rest of your life, for it will never be faced with a computable function that it cannot compute.
-Or so we thought ...
+Or so we thought

 Suppose you have defined your machine once and for all (it can be a Turing Machine or a Supercomputer, or the chip in your digital camera or that in your toaster).
-I will now give you a computable function that it fails to compute.
+Inevitably, there will come a day when your computer will be given a computable function that it will fail to compute.
 One example of such a computation is the problem of operating on variables that change with time (as described in Section 3.1).
 Even if given all the time in the world from here to eternity, even if given all the space in the known Universe and beyond, you could not solve the problem, not even in theory with pen and paper.
 Why?
 Because you defined your machine and fixed it once and for all (as one should if one claims to have a Universal Computer that can simulate anything that another computer can compute).
-And herein lies the Achilles heel of the Universal Computer: I, as a designer of the problem, ask you for a definition of your purported Universal Computer; I then concoct a computation that thwarts it.
-This computation, of course, can be easily carried out by another "Universal Computer", but then I'll give you another problem, and so on.
+And herein lies the Achilles heel of the Universal Computer.
+Your opponent, the designer of the problem, asks you for a definition of your purported Universal Computer, then concocts a computation that thwarts it.
+This computation, of course, can be easily carried out by another "Universal Computer", but then your opponent will give you another problem, and so on.